 An old time remedy was to use Crisco and corn starch on a baby's bum when they were dealing with diaper rash.
 We have since learned that corn starch can actually cause the rash to get worse if the rash is yeast related.
-Corn starch contains sugars that the yeast infections thrives on, hence why it is not a great treatment for yeast infections.
+Corn starch contains sugars that the yeast infection thrives on, hence why it is not a great treatment for yeast infections.

 An alternative method to the old time remedy would be to use coconut oil and arrowroot powder in place of Crisco and corn starch.
-Simple rub coconut oil on the baby's bum, then sprinkle a healthy dose of arrowroot powder.
+Simply rub coconut oil on the baby's bottom, then sprinkle a healthy dose of arrowroot powder.
 The arrowroot will stick to the coconut oil.
 Keep applying the combination until the rash is cleared up.
 Discontinue use if the rash appears to become worse.

 Arrowroot and coconut oil are safe alternatives for those who cloth diaper, as they will not stain the diaper.
-Simply wash the diaper in it's normal wash routine.
+Simply wash the diaper in its normal wash routine.

 Arrowroot powder is the starch that has been extracted from the arrowroot plant.
 It is all natural and safe to use on children.

 The cause behind your baby's rash may be due to an allergy problem.
 Many babies are allergic to certain brands of diapers, as well as various chemicals found in detergents and baby wipes.
 If you think this might be the case, try changing brands on the products you use.